 What to learn

-Firstly you need to figure out what exactly do you want to learn?
-Think about what you already know, and what new skills you would like to learn.
+Firstly you need to figure out what exactly you want to learn.
+Think about what you already know and what new skills you would like to add to that knowledge.
 Are you a beginner looking to learn basic sewing skills?
-Do you want to learn how to make your own clothes, bags or home accessories?
-Do you want to draft patterns?
+Do you want to learn how to sew your own clothes, bags or home accessories?
+Do you want to learn how to draft patterns?
 Learn how to quilt or embroider?

 Thinking about your reason for wanting to learn to sew can help to narrow this down.
 If you are looking to save money then learning how to repair, alter or make your own clothes will surely save you money in the future.
-Equally you could learn to sew come accessories and soft furnishing rather than having to buy them ready made.
-There are many dressmaking lessons available, along with the ‘refashioning your clothes' or 'Make Do and Mend' workshops.
+Equally you could learn to sew home accessories and soft furnishings rather than having to buy them ready made.
+There are many dressmaking lessons available, along with the ‘refashioning your clothes’ or ‘Make Do and Mend’ workshops.
 Learning to jazz up your existing wardrobe saves spending money on new clothing.
-See our recent article on customising your clothes for some ideas.
-Soft furnishing classes are also available at most venues, cushions in particular are ideal for beginners.
+See our article on customising your clothes for some ideas.
+Soft furnishing classes are also available at most venues – learning to sew cushions is ideal for beginners.

 How to learn

-Once you have chosen what you want to learn you then need to decide how you want to learn.
-Options include being taught on a one to one basis, attending a local class, distance learning, going on a sewing holiday or even a sewing cruise.
-One of the most common options is to find a local class, these are often run either in your local sewing centre or fabric store, at a dedicated sewing school (if you are lucky enough to have one in your area), local colleges or universities or in the local community centre.
+Once you have chosen what you want to learn, you then need to decide how you want to learn.
+Options include being taught on a one to one basis, attending a local class – search our Local Directory for Sewing Classes, online courses, going on a sewing holiday or even a sewing cruise.
+One of the most common options is to find a local class – these are often run either in your local sewing centre or fabric store, at a dedicated sewing school (if you are lucky enough to have one in your area), local colleges or universities or in the local community centre.

-You can find details of these courses either on this site (use the search bar above), in your local paper, on the notice board of the library or community centre, on the Janome website or by asking around.
-We also have a database of sewing classes on site here which you can search by location, date, course provider and keyword.
+You can find details of online courses and local courses either on this site (use the directory to search), in your local paper, on the notice board of the library or community centre, or by asking around.

-There are quite a few craft venues popping up around the country that offer a range of sewing related courses along with other craft subjects, several of them offer hire of sewing machines plus the opportunity to buy sewing supplies to you can continue working on your projects.
-You can view or highlights of the months courses offered by our customers on our workshops page.
+There are quite a few craft venues popping up around the country that offer a range of sewing related courses along with other craft subjects.
+Several of them offer hire of sewing machines plus the opportunity to buy sewing supplies so you can continue working on your projects.

-Alternatively you can have a sewing holiday.
+Alternatively you can have a sewing holiday or weekend away.
 There are several places offering residential courses so you can spend a few days away from work and concentrating purely on sewing.
-There are even sewing cruises available now - you can tour the Caribbean whilst being taught to sew by sewing experts!
+There are even sewing cruises available now – you can tour the Caribbean whilst being taught to sew by sewing experts!

-If you just want to dabble then why not attend a sewing show or exhibition where there will be plenty of opportunities to attend workshops and demonstrations.
-Details of some of the larger shows can be found at the What's On section of our site or at www.ichf.co.uk or www.twistedthread.com plus there are many local sewing or craft shows that should be advertised in your local paper.
+If you just want to dabble, then why not attend a sewing show or exhibition where there will be plenty of opportunities to attend workshops and demonstrations.
+Details of some of the larger shows can be found at the Events section of our site or at ICHF or the Knitting & Stitching shows plus there are many local sewing or craft shows that should be advertised in your local paper.

-The other thing to be considered is when to learn, and fortunately many venues offer weekend or evening classes, some offer lunchtime classes too.
+The other thing to consider is when to learn, and fortunately many venues offer weekend or evening classes; some offer lunchtime classes too.
 So even if you work full time there should be something to suit your needs.
-The alternative is a distance learning course, City & Guilds courses for instance can be taught through distance learning.
-See the City and Guilds website for more information - http://www.cityandguilds.com/uk-home.html.
-Craftsy have a good range of online sewing courses.
+The alternative is a distance learning course.
+City & Guilds courses for instance can be taught through distance learning.
+See the City and Guilds website for more information.
+There are also many online sewing courses available now.

-Finally onto budget, obviously how much money you want to spend affects which of the above options are available to you.
-If your budget is only £100 per year you won't be learning to sew whilst you cruise around the Caribbean I'm afraid!
-But don't worry, there is something for every budget.
+Finally onto budget – obviously how much money you want to spend affects which of the above options are available to you.
+If your budget is only £100 per year you won’t be learning to sew whilst you cruise around the Caribbean!
+But don’t worry, there is something for every budget.

-Starting at the top end of the budget if you have hundreds or even thousands to set aside for sewing courses then all options are available to you, it then just comes down to what you want to learn, how and what is available in your area.
-So why not have a look on our workshops database to see what you can find.
+Starting at the top end, if you have hundreds or even thousands to set aside for sewing courses then all options are available to you – it then just comes down to what you want to learn, how and what is available in your area.

 For those on a tight budget why not look out for drop in days or taster session which can be free or as cheap as £5.
 Follow your local providers on social media to find out when they will be happening.
 Adult education sewing classes also tend to be more suited to a smaller budget.

-There are many websites that offer free projects and tutorials to help yet you started.
-A couple I would recommend are http://www.startsewing.co.uk/ for great tutorials and guides, www.freeneedle.com for free patterns and tutorials sourced from all over the net and http://sewing.about.com/od/beginner1/bb/sewing101.htm which has advice on all things sewing related.
-Plus of course we have many sewing projects and sewing tutorials freely available on this site.
-We also have a series of projects designed specifically for beginners - So Sew Simple.
+There are many websites that offer free projects and tutorials to help get you started.
+I would recommend http://www.startsewing.co.uk/ for great tutorials and guides and this link, which has advice on all things sewing related.
+Plus of course we have many sewing projects and tutorial freely available on this site.
+We also have a series of projects designed specifically for beginners.

 There are numerous video tutorials to be found on YouTube plus many sewing magazines or businesses offer free tutorials and guides on their websites.
-Seams So Easy have some useful videos for beginners here.
+The Thrifty Stitcher (former sewing advisor to The Great British Sewing Bee) has some useful sewing technique videos.
 Try asking around your friends, you may have a friend who could teach you to sew or look on some of the skill swap sites online.
-Whatever your budget, even if it is nonexistent, there is still a way to learn to sew.
+Whatever your budget, even if it is non-existent, there is still a way to learn to sew.
 Have fun learning and do come and join us on Facebook to tell us what you have been making.